rstemmer/musicdb/README.md

 * Rebuild of the installation process.
   * **:wrench: Change:** Make a backup of the MusicDB data directory!
-  * Do not use the update script to update to this version (4.0.0)
+  * Do not use the update script to update to this version (4.0.0).
+Use the `install.sh` script!
 * More stable CSV files by adding a header.
 Now updating the old CSV files is possible
   * **:wrench: Change:** Remove the old CSV-Files from the `mdbstate` directory.
 (You'll loose the current song queue and blacklist state)
 * WebSocket configuration for WebUI is now in separate `webui/config.js`